Get free coupons from Optum Perks — accepted at pharmacies nationwide.

 If you’re dealing with ongoing pain, help is available.
 Your doctor can help you create the care team you need so you can get back to focusing on what you love most.

 Find mental health resources that fit with your life.
-Get on-the-go support from Sanvello.
-Or work one-on-one with a virtual coach from AbleTo.
+Work one-on-one with a virtual coach or therapist from AbleTo.
 Find support now.

 - Centers for Disease Control and Prevention.
 Managing chronic pain.
 Last reviewed December 18, 2019.
 Accessed July 19, 2022.